dineshkummarc/file-management-system-php/README.md

 ### Description

-This system is a file or document sharing web application that is developed using PHP/MySQLi, HTML, CSS, JavaScript (jQuery, Ajax) and Bootstrap.
+This system is a file or document sharing web application that is developed using PHP/MySQLi, HTML, CSS, JavaScript (jQuery, Ajax), and Bootstrap.
+The system allows the user to store their documents along with the description of the file.
+The users can also organize his/her files by creating folders to compile the related files into one.

 ### Features